Proven-Paradox/shaper-system/Handbook.md

 | -5      | 6                     |

 Some examples of Bane in play:
-* Adam is trying to follow tracks that have had some time to fade, imposing Bane -3, meaning he must reroll any results over 8 (11 - 3).
+* Adam is trying to follow tracks that have had some time to fade.
+This imposes Bane -3, meaning he must reroll any results over 8 (11 - 3).
 He rolls a 9 and a 1.
 Bane forces him to reroll the 9, which comes up as a 2.
 Final result is 1 + 2 = 3.
-* XU-808 has Bane -4 on an attempt to repair a damaged mechanism with a Construct check.
+* XU-808 has Bane -4 on an attempt to repair a damaged mechanism with a Construct check due to them being on a ship that is currently engaged in chaotic combat.
 They must reroll any result above a 7.
 They roll a 7 and a 10.
 Because Bane specifies that one must reroll the higher die, the 10 is rerolled to a 3, for a final result of 7 + 3 = 10 plus any modifiers.

 #### Combining Boon and Bane
 If in a situation where Boon and Bane apply, they cancel each other out.
 Add their values and reroll based on the result.
 Some examples:
 * Erin is attacking while affected by a blessing that gives her Boon +2, but is attacking an opponent who has a defensive spell that imposes Bane -1.
-Boon +2 and Bane -1 adds up to Boon +1, meaning she rerolls a die if she rolls a 1.
+Boon +2 and Bane -1 adds up to Boon +1, meaning she may reroll a die if she rolls a 1.
 * Morris is attempting to pick a lock.
-His skill in lock picking gives him Boon +1 on the check, but his picks have been damaged in a way that provides Bane -3.
-Boon +1 and Bane -3 adds to Bane -2, meaning he must reroll a die if the roll is higher than 9.
+He has picked these kinds of locks before on, so his familiariy gives him Boon +2 the check.
+However, his picks have been badly damaged in a way that, imposing Bane -3.
+Boon +2 and Bane -3 adds to Bane -1, meaning he must reroll a die if the roll is higher than 10.
 * Arden is trying to leap over to a ledge.
-They have an item that grants them minor athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
+They have an item that augments their athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

 #### Boon, Bane, and Multiple Targets
 When using a multi-target Ability, there may be situations where Boon or Bane applies to one or more targets in the effect but not others.
-(For example, one target may have a Curse on it that gives Boon to attackers while other affected do not.)
+(For example, one target may have a Curse on it that gives Boon to attackers while other affected by an ability do not.)
 In cases like this, resolve targets that are NOT affected by Boon or Bane effects first, then do appropriate Boon/Bane rerolls on the targets affected by Boon or Bane.

+### Miscellaneous Rules
+Here are a few general rules prevent confusion.

+You count as your own ally.
+You can target yourself with anything that is listed to target allies.

+When counting squares for movement or range, the count is orthogonal--i.e. excludes diagonal movements.

+Round down during dice rolls.
+If you ever have a fraction, just cut off the fractional bit entirely.
+Even if your roll is (somehow?)
+13.9, it rounds down to a 13.

+In combat, defenders win ties.
+For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.

+For a tie during opposed Skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
+Any Boon or Bane on the original rolls still apply when rerolling due to a tie.

 ------------
 # Chapter 2: Character Creation